Meeting rules: 7 habits that make you the person people want in the room

 - Decider: the person who makes the call

-- Input providers: people who share relevant constraints
+- Input providers: people who share constraints

 - Owner: the person who executes